 This quarterly report uses data collected under the National Aged Care Mandatory Quality Indicator Program Manual 3.0.
-In this quarter, 92% of services that claimed Australian Government subsidies for delivering care provided QI data, less than the previous quarter (97%).
+In this quarter, 92% of services that claimed Australian Government subsidies for delivering care provided QI data, the same as the previous quarter.